Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been precisely surveyed, or a piece that is being divided, will certainly call for a survey to locate the brand-new corners as well as whole lot lines in Wisconsin, which must be completely marked so they will certainly never come to be lost.
+Land that has never been exactly checked, or a piece that is being separated, will call for a survey to situate the brand-new edges and great deal lines in Wisconsin, which ought to be completely noted so they will certainly never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.